#SaveSabWaiVillagers FROM GOING TO JAIL!

 In May 2014, the military took over Thailand, headed by the National Council for Peace and Order (NCPO).

 In July 2014, the military enacted the Forest Reclamation Policy to demonstrate its capacity to ‘mitigate climate change’.
-This policy entered into force to operationalize NCPO Orders 64 and 66/2014 (hyperlink to an appropriate webpage which explains the orders?), passed in June 2014.
+This policy entered into force to operationalize NCPO Orders 64 and 66/2014, passed in June 2014.

 False climate change solution